 The biophotonics program website is http://www.biophotonics.ulaval.ca/accueil/

-The Collaborative Research and Training Experience (CREATE) Program supports the training of teams of highly qualified students and postdoctoral fellows from Canada and abroad through the development of innovative training programs that:
+The program supports the training of teams of highly qualified students and postdoctoral fellows from Canada and abroad through the development of innovative training programs that:

 - encourage collaborative and integrative approaches, and address significant scientific challenges associated with Canada’s research priorities; and

 - facilitate the transition of new researchers from trainees to productive employees in the Canadian workforce.

 These innovative programs must include the acquisition and development of important professional skills among students and postdoctoral fellows that complement their qualifications and technical skills.